-1. Payroll period will consist of fourteen (14) consecutive days beginning on a Monday and ending on a Sunday.

-2. Payroll checks will be distributed on the first Wednesday following the end of the payroll period.

-3. Employee compensation will be a bi-weekly hourly rate determined by the Board of Trustees.

-4. Bi-weekly compensation for hourly employees will be determined by the number of hours worked in the payroll period times the rate of pay.

-Employees eligible for the Paid Family Leave will have deductions taken from their paychecks as prescribed by New York State Law.
-The library shall secure annual written confirmation of any payroll deductions not authorized by law.
+- 1. Payroll period will consist of fourteen (14) consecutive days beginning on a Monday and ending on a Sunday. - 2.
+Payroll checks will be distributed on the first Wednesday following the end of the payroll period.
+Employees who elect direct deposit will receive their pay stub via their personal email address on file. - 3.
+Employee compensation will be a bi-weekly hourly rate determined by the Board of Trustees. - 4.
+Bi-weekly compensation for hourly employees will be determined by the number of hours worked in the payroll period times the rate of pay. - 5.
+Employees eligible for the Paid Family Leave will have deductions taken from their paychecks as prescribed by New York State Law. - 6.
+The library shall secure annual written authorization for any payroll deductions not authorized by law.